Wikibase-Stakeholder-Group/Wikibase-Stakeholder-Group.github.io/projects/institutional-requirements.md

 <img src="/assets/logos/cs+s.png" alt="CS&amp;S" style="height: 1.8em;"> <img src="/assets/logos/dcmi.svg" alt="Dublic Core Metadata Initiative" style="height: 2.5em;"> <img src="/assets/logos/enslaved-org.svg" alt="enslaved.org" style="height: 2em;"> <img src="/assets/logos/GeneWikidata-logo-en.png" alt="Gene Wiki" style="height: 2.7em;"> <img src="/assets/logos/miceliorgb.png" alt="micel.io" style="height: 3em;"> <img src="/assets/logos/openrefine.svg" alt="OpenRefine" style="height: 1.8em;"> <img src="/assets/logos/The_QA_Company.png" alt="The QA Company" style="height: 2.5em;"> <img src="/assets/logos/rhizome.svg" alt="Rhizome" style="height: 1.4em;"> <img src="/assets/logos/TIB_Logo_RGB_65px.png" alt="TIB Hannover" style="height: 3em;"> <img src="/assets/logos/ub-mannheim.png" alt="UB Mannheim" style="height: 2.5em;"> <img src="/assets/logos/weso.png" alt="WESO Research Group" style="height: 1.9em;"> <img src="/assets/logos/wikibase-consultancy.svg" alt="Wikibase Consultancy" style="height: 2.1em;">
 {: .logodeck }

+---

+## Reply by WMDE

+_On March 3 2022, Wikimedia Deutschland send their official reply to the Wikibase Stakeholder Group mailing list:_

+Dear members of the Wikibase Stakeholder group,

+Many thanks for putting together and sharing the above letter.
+The Wikibase team at Wikimedia Deutschland had a look over the letter, and in response, wanted to address a number of the points you raised and share some updates.

+### Change dispatching work in 2021

+- The requirement entitled “Automatic maintenance processes and updating cascades should work out of the box” has been addressed.
+- When setting up a Wikibase instance, the new default will be that jobs automatically run every request, removing the need for manually setting up scripts.
+- Users can expect this update in one of the Wikibase docker releases due to be rolled out within the next year.
+Documentation addressing this change will be updated accordingly.

+### Wikidata Query Service and Blazegraph

+- A number of the items in your list involve the Wikidata Query Service and Blazegraph.
+The Wikimedia Foundation (WMF) hosts Wikidata and is responsible for the backend of the Wikidata Query Service and Blazegraph maintenance.
+- As explored in the “Scaling Wikidata Query Service” session during WikidataCon in 2021 ([see recording](https://www.youtube.com/watch?v=wn2BrQomvFU)), the Wikidata Query Service is reaching its technical limits.
+Furthermore, the backend for the query service, Blazegraph, is no longer actively developed and maintained.
+For this reason, the WMF is currently exploring alternative backend solutions.
+They are providing regular updates on the Wikidata mailing list, the latest of which can be read [here](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/WDQS-scaling-update-feb-2022).
+- The WMF team working on backend solutions are aware of the use of Wikibase outside Wikimedia and the requirement to run a query service for these other Wikibase installations.
+The issue for the Wikidata Query Service is a combination of high quantities of data, very frequent updates to that data and many queries.
+Other Wikibases might be less affected by this combination of factors or have their own separate scaling challenges that we will need to explore together.
+- Due to the ongoing nature of this topic, we do not recommend that the Wikibase stakeholder group prioritise development work involving the current Query Service and Blazegraph setup.
+Instead, we recommend waiting for further progress on the scaling of Wikidata’s Query Service to then evaluate which steps need to be taken, if any.

+### Focus on Wikibase.cloud

+- [As outlined in the Wikibase roadmap for 2022](https://www.wikidata.org/wiki/Wikidata:Development_plan), our focus for the first quarter of the year will be on Wikibase.cloud.
+- We are in the process of hiring a product manager dedicated to the Wikibase suite, which includes the docker images.
+Once this new team member is onboarded, they will be well-placed to make decisions for further Wikibase suite development work in the latter half of the year.

+### Reconciliation

+- It is great to see the recent development work by OpenRefine that allows users to import data into an arbitrary Wikibase instance that is not Wikidata.
+- The issue of reconciliation is certainly one we are interested in solving sustainably.
+Our plans in this area should become clearer in the summer of 2022.